Paula J Riley Bio

 She embraced a concept and a series of plays she called Salt & Pepper which focused on the stories of characters grappling with issues related to growing older in a culture sometimes disrespectful of aging.
 The series promoted greater awareness of issues about the grace and grit of “seasoned” citizens.

 Without a contingency plan the stage had to go into storage.
 Paula took on other directing assignments while she looked for a suitable venue to house the stage.
 Paula’s search came to a screeching halt when she found out in 2016 that she had 4th stage lung cancer.
-She started chemotherapy, radiation and then by her request was put on a promising clinical drug trial
+She started chemotherapy, radiation and then by her request was put on a new promising clinical drug trial

 Once again creative pursuits had to be put on hold while she valiantly fought the disease.
 When she was strong enough she accepted a few directorial and coaching assignments— the last being a teaching program for older adults through the Queens Theatre.

-In 2017 a chance meeting with an actor performing at street fair in Manhattan led her to the Thrown Stone Theatre in Connecticut.
+In 2017 a chance meeting with an actor performing at a street fair in Manhattan led her to the Thrown Stone Theatre in Connecticut.
 Paula felt they were “like-minds” and they saw a future for the stage.
 So Paula donated the Spiral stage, lights, chairs and sound equipment.

 Tragically Paula fell and broke her pelvis in August of 2017 and it was down hill from there.
 The clinical trial had to be discontinued while her bones healed and pain kept under control.
 She was never able to walk again.
 Later she lost the ability to talk.